 - (1) New Cases.
 In new cases in which the circuit clerk has not yet issued a docketing notice, a counseled party must, and a pro se party may, submit a PDF to <newcases@ca2.uscourts.gov>. - (2) Cases Involving Only Counseled Parties.
-After the clerk has issued a docketing notice in a case involving only counseled parties, a counseled party must submit a PDF to the appropriate electronic mailbox, as determined by the two-letter case-type code at the end of the docket number, and subject to the following descriptions: - ag, bk, op cases in which all parties have counsel and that involve an administrative agency, board, commission or office; tax court; bankruptcy; or original proceedings; - (B) cr <criminalcases@ca2.uscourts.gov> criminal cases in which all parties have counsel;

-- (C) cv civil cases - (i) civil cases in which all parties have counsel and one party is the United States or an official or agency of the United States; - (ii) <civilcases@ca2.uscourts.gov> all other civil cases in which all parties have counsel; and - (D) $pr \langle priscases@ca2.uscourts.gov \rangle prisoner cases.$ - (e) Time for Email Submission.
-A party must email the PDF no later than the time for filing the original. - Corrections.
+After the clerk has issued a docketing notice in a case involving only counseled parties, a counseled party must submit a PDF to the appropriate electronic mailbox, as determined by the two-letter case-type code at the end of the docket number, and subject to the following descriptions: - (A) ag, bk, op <agencycases@ca2.uscourts.gov> cases in which all parties have counsel and that involve an administrative agency, board, commission or office; tax court; bankruptcy; or original proceedings; - (B) cr <criminalcases@ca2.uscourts.gov> criminal cases in which all parties have counsel; - (C) cv civil cases - <agencycases@ca2.uscourts.gov> civil cases in which all parties have counsel and one party is the United States or an official or agency of the United States; - (ii) <civilcases@ca2.uscourts.gov> all other civil cases in which all parties have counsel; and - (D) $pr \langle \underline{priscases@ca2.uscourts.gov} \rangle prisoner cases.$ - (3) Cases Involving a Pro Se Party.
+After the clerk has issued a docketing notice in a case involving one or more pro se parties, a counseled party must, and a pro se party may, submit a PDF to: prosecases@ca2.uscourts.gov, except that in a case involving a pro se prisoner, a counseled party must, and a pro se party may, submit a PDF to priscases@ca2.uscourts.gov. - (e) Time for Email Submission.
+A party must email the PDF no later than the time for filing the required paper copiesoriginal. - (f) Corrections.
 If a party corrects a document that has been submitted as a PDF, the party must also email a corrected PDF.
-The email subject line must identify the document as a corrected version and set forth the information required in (c)(1) with the submission date of the corrected version. - Email Service.
-A party submitting a PDF must also email it to all counseled parties and to pro se parties who have submitted PDFs. - (h) PDF Submission of an Appendix.
+The email subject line must identify the document as a corrected version and set forth the information required in (c)(1) with the submission date of the corrected version.

+- (g) Email Service.
+A party submitting a PDF must also email it to all counseled parties and to pro se parties who have submitted PDFs. - (h) PDF Submission of Appendices an Appendix.
 In addition to filing the required number of paper copies, a counseled party must submit and serve on all parties a text-searchable PDF of every appendix on CD or DVD, unless counsel explains why submitting a PDF of the appendix would constitute extreme hardship.
 A party not represented by counsel is encouraged, but not required, to submit and serve a PDF of the appendix on CD or DVD, in addition to filing the required number of paper copies.
 Each volume of a multi-volume appendix included in a CD or DVD must be identified as a separate, clearly-labeled document.
 (Example: Vol. 1 (1-300); Vol 2 (301-600).) - (i) PDF Not Provided; Unbound Copy Required.
 A party who does not provide a PDF must file with the clerk one unbound copy of each document.
 The party may not staple or otherwise attach the unbound copy, but may use clips or rubber bands.
 When a party files only the original document and no copies, the original must be unbound.